danielcarz/RESUABLE_TEMPLATES/README.md

             + USE REDUCER FUNCTION: must be a pure function that does not call an external function. it must be resolved with the state and the action

 VERSIONS:
-    -9.2-PUBLIC ROUTES: is the las version of the virgen app where i can use and setting it, depends on the needs if i want to create a new app from it"
+    -9.2-PUBLIC ROUTES V0.1: is the last version of the virgen app that i can use and setting it, depends on the needs if i want to create a new app from it"